-We have designed our programme from scratch to deliver a unique, new experience and practical approach to management development.
-Students will become more agile, resilient and mobile across your organisation.
-They will learn to add more value to tough challenges and new opportunities, whilst on the programme and beyond.
+The CMDA is designed to deliver a knowledge-driven and practical approach to management development.
+At the end of the programme, students will become more agile, resilient and appreciative of the complexities of managing in modern organisational settings, thus adding more value whilst on the programme and beyond.

-The programme offers entry to learners at Level 5 for those who have a L4 Higher Apprenticeship in either the Associate Project Manager or Operational/Departmental Manager qualifications.
-Through the ‘Bridge’ modules, which these learners will study instead of the Professional Practice, learners will develop their knowledge ready for Level 5.
+The programme offers entry to learners at Level 5 for those who have an L4 Higher Apprenticeship in either the Associate Project Manager or Operational/Departmental Manager qualifications.
+Through the bridging content, which these learners will study as part of the Professional Practice and Portfolio Development Module, learners will develop their knowledge ready for Level 5.

 Canvas provides an accessible user experience, with particular strengths in native video and cross-platform options, including native iOS and Android apps, plus high-quality responsive design for mobile browsers.
 Every week our expert lecturers provide a new chapter of digital content, combined with an online learning activity.
 This could be a technical exercise, contribution to discussion forums or a quiz.

-This model helps to accelerate their learning and provide flexibility around the immediate pressures of their day-to-day role.
+This model helps to accelerate their learning and provides flexibility around the immediate pressures of their day-to-day role.

 The Independent End Point Assessment is conducted by the CMI.